Joachim Hayward Stocqueler: Biography

 Early in 1833 Stocqueler was back in India, but now in Calcutta where, with the help of the Bengali entrepreneur Dwarkanath Tagore, he purchased the newspaper John Bull.
 He changed its name to The Englishman and, as its editor, gave it a liberal focus but at times annoyed local residents.
 Stocqueler also published the Bengal Sporting Magazine (1833–1845) and East India United Services Journal.
 In 1836, the Calcutta Public Library was established at his suggestion.
 He was involved with theatrical performances in fashionable Chowringhee and with the new Sans Souci theatre there.

 As a journalist Stocqueler observed the First Anglo-Afghan War, but on his return to Calcutta financial problems landed him in the Debtors’ Prison there from October 1840 until February 1841.
 He sold The Englishman (which continued successfully) and left India on the new P&O paddle steamer Hindostan in 1843, bound for Suez.
 He travelled via Egypt and Italy to London, which he made his home for the next 16 years.

+Stoqueler (standing, with sword) as Prince Hal in Henry IV, Part 1 at the Lyceum Theatre, London, 1844.
+He had played the role in Calcutta.

 Stocqueler was a prolific writer, making use of his experiences of India, the military and his travels.
 He wrote for the theatre, including the text for successful spectacles such as The Battle of The Alma and The Fall of Sebastopol, both elaborately staged at Astley's Amphitheatre in south London.
 He was a charismatic lecturer and provided the commentary for dioramas at the Gallery of Illustration in Regent Street: subjects included the Overland Route to Australia, the continuing story of the Crimean War, and the exploits of the Duke of Wellington, whose biography Stocqueler also wrote.
 He was less successful as a newspaperman in London, but was army editor of the United Service Gazette for several years.
 He tutored candidates for military colleges and was involved with the short-lived Cavalry College in Richmond.
 His reputation was not helped by suggestions of involvement in the illegal sale of army commissions.